Hookyns/tst-expression/README.md

 This expression type is declared inside [package](https://www.npmjs.com/package/js-expr-tree) which you need for runtime.
 It declares the Expression, ExpressionKind enum (taken from TypeScript) and maybe more runtime features in the future.

 ## Example
-An example demonstrating usage of member expression (PropertyAccessExpression) used to generate HTML Ids for model's elements.
+An example demonstrating usage of member expression (`PropertyAccessExpression`) used to generate HTML Ids for model's elements.
+There is function fieldIdFor() which takes Expression argument.
+In TypeScript you set some arrow function as an argument (eg. m => m.foo).
+In compile time, the transformer looks up all `CallExpression` of method/function declaration with parameter of type Expression<>.
+Then it takes the argument, creates the expression tree and replace the original expression with object (implementing interface Expression<>).

 ### Get Started
 Create project folder and run `npm i typescript-expression-transformer --save-dev`